cristianstanescu/styleguide/README.md

 rubycritic app lib
 ```

-There is also a [Guard plugin](https://github.com/whitesmith/guard-rubycritic) for Rubycritic allowing to run Reek, Flay and Flog while developing and getting
+There is also a [Guard plugin](https://github.com/whitesmith/guard-rubycritic)
+for Rubycritic allowing to run Reek, Flay and Flog while developing and getting
 to see any problems live to allow fixing them on the spot.
+Currently, the
+Rubycritic guard does not output to the console and only generates an HTML file.